milos-aleksic/Docs/docs/DownloadPro/layout_setup.md

 ![Layout setup](/images/layout_setup_filter.png)

-- **Offset** - Allows moving the start point of rendering.
+- **Offset** - Use for moving the start point of rendering.
 E.g.: 2, will make rendering start from instance 3.

-- **Limit** - Allows limit the number of instance to output.
+- **Limit** - Use to limit the number of instance to output.

 ### Separator parameters